|

 A little after 50 miles in I had a choice of splitting off and following NE-92 Scenic along the northern shore of Lake McConaughy or staying on Route 26 which followed the shore to the south up on top of a rolling plateau.
 Figuring that 26 was a bit more direct and the chances of running into washboard dirt and gravel roads if I made it a bit more direct line off of 92, I stayed on 26 and climbed up Windlass Hill through Ash Hallow State Park to the high lands above (about a 500 foot rise).
 I followed this route for another 30 miles or so before heading due south for a few miles and intersecting Route 30.
 If I had wanted to, I could have taken Route 30 all the way back to Philly but I never really got to that stage in the planning process to see if that was indeed the 'best' way to get back.

 The day wore on and I was making good time on the ever so slight descent in the Great Plains.
 I stopped in Hershey Nebraska around mile 120 when I came across a community park and playing fields but it didn't have any good spots to stay so I decided to truck on and see what I would come across, even though it was getting dark out.
 As night set in, off to my right (the south) I started seeing tons of bright lights.
 I knew I was coming up on North Platte which I had seen from Google Maps to be a pretty large city, but these lights kept going for miles and miles.
 Turns out a mile or so south of Route 30 (and a few miles north of Interstate 80) was a gigantic rail yard.
-If you take a look at a map, you can see that it stretches on for miles and at some points is close to a mile wide!
+If you take a look at a map,

 I finally came across North Platte and it was indeed a very large city.
 I biked around for a bit scoping out a possible place to eat and discovered that the Daylight Donuts in the city was in fact open only during daylight hours (it seems like they all close in the early afternoon after they served up their daily stock of doughnuts).
 I missed out the directions to a large park on the way into the city so I biked into the heart of the town where I knew there was another park near the North Platte River.